biopragmatics/bioregistry/docs/source/deployment.rst

 Custom configuration and branding
 ---------------------------------
 The Bioregistry can be configured in several ways, including replacing various text in the case of custom deployments.
-Please use good judgement with the following features t best represent the Bioregistry project.
+Please use good judgement with the following features to best represent the Bioregistry project.
 The following table includes the keys that you can put in a configuration JSON file, an explanation of the keys, and suggestions on how to replace them.